timTam97/mediplus/README.md

 ## Getting Started
 Clone the repository and then `npm install`.

-`npm start` starts the application backend using Expo and React Native.
+`expo start` starts the application backend using Expo and React Native.